 A cabin in Iowa

-Spectacular scenery lies at guests’ feet in a resort-like state park.
+Spectacular scenery lies at guests’ feet in Backbone State Park.

 © Beth Gauper

 Eight family cabins built by the Civilian Conservation Corps sit on the bluff above Backbone Lake.

 What a way to spend a weekend: hiking up and down ravines, clambering on rock, admiring views of water from ridgelines.

 “It’s like hiking on the North Shore,’’ my husband said.

 But it wasn’t Lake Superior’s North Shore.
 It was Iowa.
 And everyone knows Iowa is one big, flat cornfield.

 In the state’s northeast corner, however, the Earth’s surface bucks like a rodeo pony.
 Glaciers missed the place where Iowa, Wisconsin and Minnesota meet, and pillars of ancient bedrock poke out of hillsides along sunken river valleys.